Adritsheu/AM205/README.md

-# AM205
+# AM205 - Fall 2021

-Stores Coursework for AM205 Advanced Scientific Computing: Numerical Methods
+This repo stores all coursework for AM205 Advanced Scientific Computing: Numerical Methods (Fall 2021)